Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 See ships in OG convoys

-*Convoy OG 22 did indeed arrive Gibraltar on March 24, but I don't think Fana would have gone to that port(?).
-My guess is that she detached from the convoy at some point to proceed to Georgetown, where she arrived Apr.
+*Convoy OG 22 did indeed arrive Gibraltar on March 24, but I don't think Fana would have gone to that port.
+She probably detached from the convoy at some point to proceed to Georgetown, where she arrived Apr.
 6, according to Page 1.

 Apr.
 11 Georgetown, S.C.
 New York City Apr.
 14 Independent